Engage SDK Watch: Third-party technical integration instructions

 4. TvEpisodeEntity

-The charts below outline available attributes and requirements for each type.
+The following chart outlines attributes and requirements for each type.

 MovieEntity